 Some scientists refer to our gut (enteric neural network) as the “second brain”.
 It comprises some 100 million neurons – more than the spinal cord.
 This is not a thinking brain—it does not reason, balance your checkbook, compose a love note or solve multi-linear regressions.
 Conscious thoughts or decision-making are unnoticeable.
 But it responds and reacts to situations – “a gut feeling”, focusing on “self-preservation” as well as your security (immune system).
 Without a doubt, this “enteric brain” in your belly goes far beyond just processing the food you eat, creating hormones and controlling your immune responses!

-Your gut brain – this neural network in your innards – in connection with the big one in your skull – determines mental states.
-It also plays a key role regarding certain diseases throughout the body.
+Your gut-brain – this neural network in your innards – in connection with the big one in your skull – determines mental states.
+It also plays a key role in certain diseases throughout the body.
 Did you know – for example – that about 90 percent of the fibers in your vagus nerve (largest & longest nerve that runs between the brain and the gut) carries information to the brain?
 Only 10% of the fibers in the vagus nerve bring instructions back from the brain to the gut!

 The “heart brain”

-Similarly, the heart brain (cardiac neural network) is a network of several types of neurons, neurotransmitters, proteins and support cells.
+Similarly, the heart-brain (cardiac neural network) is a network of several types of neurons, neurotransmitters, proteins and support cells.
 It acts independently of the cranial brain – to learn, remember and even feel and sense.
 As it interacts with our thoughts and actions, changes in emotions are accompanied by predictable changes in the heart rate, blood pressure & respiration.

-So, while there is general acceptance that there are these three brains: head, heart & gut – there are also complex neural networks throughout the body that may influence us in ways that science is still understanding.
+So, while there is a general acceptance that there are these three brains: head, heart & gut – there are also complex neural networks throughout the body that may influence us in ways that science is still understanding.
 We are in no way saying that these brains stand alone.
 The body is a complex, integrated whole.
 Nonetheless, the level of autonomy of these specified brains is much greater than previously thought.

 Your three primary “brains” each have their own specific functions and purposes: